 Another potential complication for the inclusion of clouds within the analysis is the availability of background information.
 For temperature and humidity it has already been stated that the short-range forecast provides rather accurate background information and we have fairly reliable estimates of the error covariance describing this accuracy.
-Modern NWP models do provide highly detailed cloud information.
-Also recent satellite missions, such as CLOUDSAT, will certainly improve our understanding and validation of NWP cloud information, but as yet we do not have an accurate quantification or errors for clouds in NWP models.
+Modern NWP models do provide highly detailed cloud information, but it is probably fair to say that opinion is divided as to its accuracy.
+Recent satellite missions such as CLOUDSAT will certainly improve our understanding and validation of NWP cloud information in the future, but as yet we do not have an accurate quantification or errors in NWP model clouds.